cassiekays/WAF--monitoring/WAF - Azure Monitor Scoping.md

 ## WAF - Azure Monitor Scoping
 ### Post Discovery scoping
-* Has the customer previously done a Well Architechted Framework engagement?
+* Has the customer previously done a Well-Architechted Assessment?
    * If not, then the technical resource will need to complete the SLA pathwise analysis module.
    * Similarly, they will need to complete the failure mode analysis module as well.
 * What is your current infrastructure in Azure?